wiresurfer/shaishav.kr/automation/prompts/gen-frontmatter.md

-I want to generate the metadata for the markdown file.
+Generate the metadata for the markdown file.
 I will provide you with the format.
 This is gonna be the frontmatter for my blog.
 Use the file context to come up with the front matter Sample frontmatter.
 Should be appended at the top of the file

 ```
 ---
-title: Tech Tip - My WSL2 devsetup for terminal productivity
+title: Tech Tip  My WSL2 devsetup for terminal productivity <!-- needs to be windows and unix path safe and yaml safe. be careful with special characters. quote if necessary -->
 created: 2024-08-14 16:27
 date: 2024-08-14
 public: true